frontkom/projects-documentation/testing.md

 NOTE: For non-standard projects you may need to adjust the branch names.

-If the project does not yet have any specific functional tests include the `skip_functional_tests: true` otherwise it can be remove.
+If the project does not yet have any specific functional tests include the `skip_functional_tests: true` otherwise it can be removed.

 This test will run on all pull requests and deployments on the branches defined in the .yml file.